 Because of the heavy weight frame, you might avoid having to bolt this thing down.

-Plus if you are going to buy some plate horns to store your plates and keep them off the floor and close to the bar?
+Plus, if you buy some plate horns to store your plates.
 Storing the plates on the rack will add an extra 300lb!
 You’ve then got close to 600lb sitting there, and you shouldn’t need to bolt it down.

-Still, if you do want to bolt it down and have a super stable rack, or you do a lot of heavy lifting outside of the rack using the smaller safety bars or hooks and want to avoid any chance of the rack tipping forward, these guys have been thoughtful enough to drill the holes for you, it shouldn’t be too much of a DIY headache.
+Still, if you do want to bolt it down and have a super stable rack for heavy lifting outside of the rack and want to avoid any chance of the rack tipping forward, these guys have been thoughtful enough to drill the holes for you.
+It shouldn’t be too much of a DIY headache.

 2″ Hole Spacing

 Many racks in this price bracket come with 3″ hole spacing; while this isn’t a deal killer, it can affect your pressing.

 Hole spacing is measured from the center of the two adjacent holes on the upright.
 This distance affects your reach, comfort level, and range of motion when setting up and performing exercises.